3.a.2.a) Thoughts on love in metaphysics

 1 Molwick = 1 Mw = c/G (1/kg m)

 The reason for the name is strictly personal.
-It was a time that between mol ~ and ~ wick; there was a relation of pure and wild love… The Equation of Love is the result of an amassed experiment and this relation in particular for its coincidence in time, just like the concept of eternal life, which it mathematically derives from it.
-Our own perception is that, when love is infinite, time is infinite, or space is zero or both.
-Personally, I would say that what is important is the subjective perception.
+It was a time that between mol ~ and ~ wick was pure and wild love.
+The Equation of Love is the result of amassed experience and this coincidence in time, just like the concept of eternal life, which mathematically derives from it.

-The subjective point of view that we were interpreting by talking about the squared acceleration of time is very good as a philosophical and metaphysical exercise or love thoughts.
-However, it is not very scientifically useful while we do not know how it can affect the objective reality; perhaps it can be useful for us in order to better understand the world and, consequently, broaden our possibilities of intervention.
+The subjective point of view we were interpreting by talking about the squared acceleration of time is excellent as a metaphysical exercise.
+However, it is not scientifically beneficial if we do not know how it affects the objective reality; perhaps it would be useful to understand the world better and, consequently, broaden the possibilities of intervention.

-However, it appears that by talking about the concept of a Molwick we are getting into an objective point of view since we have used concepts with an intuitive physics’ sense.
+However, the concept of a Molwick introduces an objective point of view since it contains intuitive physics’ notions.

-In the subjective sense, we can analyze love from various perspectives, such as sweet thoughts, metaphysics, poetry and others, since I think that it is very effectively included in the story of love about the Sun, clouds, and stars.
+In the subjective sense, we can analyze love from various perspectives, such as metaphysics, poetry, and others, such as the love story about the Sun, clouds, and stars.

-In the following section dedicated to gravity, we will continue discussing the possible mathematical significance of Universal Love in the future or metaphysical physics, and we will try to establish a bridge or, sketchy yet important, connections with Modern Physics.
+The following section about gravity discusses the possible mathematical significance of Universal Love in metaphysics and tries to establish a bridge or meaningful connections with Modern Physics.